KnapsackPro/docs.knapsackpro.com/_posts/2021-02-24-rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report.md

 end
 {% endhighlight %}

-You need a special workaround above to avoid corruption of your XML file.
-When Knapsack Pro in Queue Mode runs your tests multiple times for a set of tests fetched from Knapsack Pro Queue API then the XML report is updated.
-We need to move it to another location to avoid overriding the report and corrupting data.
+You need the above workaround to move the XML report from one place to another to avoid corruption of your XML file.
+When Knapsack Pro in Queue Mode runs your tests then it fetches a set of test files from Knapsack Pro Queue API and runs it and generates the XML report.
+After that, another set of test files is fetched from Queue API and the XML report is updated on the disk.
+If the report already exists on the disk it can get corrupted due to overriding the same file.
+That's why you need to move the file to a different location after each set of tests from Queue API is executed.

 ## CircleCI YML configuration for RSpec